John Wick: Chapter 3 – Parabellum: Production

 In October 2016, Chad Stahelski, who made his directorial debut with John Wick and served as Reeves' Matrix stunt double, stated that a third film in the John Wick series was in the works, and in June 2017, it was reported that Derek Kolstad, who wrote the two prior films, would return to write the screenplay.
 In January 2018, it was reported that Stahelski would return to direct.

 According to Reeves, the film's title was taken from the famous 4th-century Roman military quote "Si vis pacem, para bellum", which means, "If you want peace, prepare for war."
-In an interview with The New York Times, McShane said that the film would be big, good, and that nothing is the same while also hinting that part of the action could be the High Table's payback not only on Wick but also on his close friend Winston.
+In an interview with the New York Times, McShane said that the film would be big and good and that nothing is the same while also hinting that part of the action could be the High Table's payback not only on Wick but also on his close friend Winston.

 Casting

 In January 2018, it was reported that Hiroyuki Sanada was in talks to join the cast.
+Sanada was originally going to be Zero, but suffered a torn Achilles tendon, and the role was given to Mark Dacascos.
 Later, it was revealed that Ian McShane, Laurence Fishburne, and Lance Reddick would reprise their roles from previous John Wick films.
 In May 2018, Halle Berry, Anjelica Huston, Asia Kate Dillon, Mark Dacascos, Jason Mantzoukas, Yayan Ruhian, Cecep Arif Rahman, and Tiger Chen joined the cast.
 In November 2018, Said Taghmaoui confirmed his involvement in the film.

 Filming

 Principal photography began May 5, 2018, in New York City, along with additional filming locations in Casablanca.
 Principal photography lasted until November 17, 2018.
 Cinematographer Dan Laustsen was asked about how challenging it was to use as many extended fight scene takes as possible while filming the high action screenplay.
 He stated, "Of course it is [a challenge], because all the fights—Chad [Stahelski] is doing most of the fights himself.
 We play that as wide as we can.
 Because that way we see it's him.
 We do that a lot, we try to play it as wide as we can and do long shots.
 Of course, because Chad has a background from the stunt world he knows exactly how to block this kind of stuff.
 I'm not the best stunt person in the world, but I'm learning."
-In an interview with Jimmy Fallon, Halle Berry said, "I broke three ribs in rehearsal."
+In an interview with Jimmy Fallon, Halle Berry said that she "broke three ribs in rehearsal."

-The action scene with a hitman named Earnest, played by NBA basketball player Boban Marjanović, was inspired by the Bruce Lee film Game of Death (1972), where Lee fights NBA basketball player Kareem Abdul-Jabbar.
-Unlike most of the other stunt scenes, Earnest has a few lines bantering with John Wick, but he still loses.
+The action scene with a hitman named Ernest, played by NBA basketball player Boban Marjanović, was inspired by the Bruce Lee film Game of Death (1972), where Lee fights NBA basketball player Kareem Abdul-Jabbar.
+Unlike most of the other stunt scenes, Ernest has a few lines bantering with John Wick, but he still loses.